nramc/my-notes/docs/index.md

 # Welcome.!

-Your ultimate playbook for coding snippets, best practices, procedures, and HowTos based on my experience and reference.
+The Ultimate Playbook for coding snippets, references, procedures and How-Tos based on real life experience.